 OVERVIEW

-Lens is a transparent structure that lies behind the iris and the pupil and works like the lens of a camera.
-It helps focus light on the retina (light sensitive tissue at the back of the eye) to form an image.
-In normal condition since the lens is clear, you see a sharp image of the objects around you.
+The lens is a transparent structure that lies behind the iris and the pupil and works like the lens of a camera.
+It helps focus light on the retina (light-sensitive tissue at the back of the eye) to form an image.
+In normal conditions, since the lens is clear, you see a sharp image of the objects around you.
 In cataract, since the lens is not clear, the images you see are blurred.
-Most cataracts occur in older people and are age related.
-Cataract can affect one or both eye but it cannot spread from one eye to another.
+Most cataracts occur in older people and are age-related.
+Cataracts can affect one or both eyes, but they cannot spread from one eye to another.

 Types of Cataract